djhshih/ropen/README.md

 `ropen` will read the input file `infile.ext`, assuming that the file format is correctly specified by the file extension `ext`.
 This file extension must be supported by the `io` R package.

+## Caution

+If you run more than one instance of `ropen` within the same directory, do not start the second instance before the first instance is finished with initialization.
+Otherwise, the behaviour is undefined.